t-nosewicz/meeting-system-spring/README.md

 ### What are the benefits of modularity?
 If done correctly, it can improve maintainability of the system:
-- code coupling is decreased, because the components interact with eachother only through the public interfaces (we can change the internals of the module without breaking the collaborators)
+- code coupling is decreased, because components interact with eachother only through the public interfaces (we can change the internals of the module without breaking the collaborators)
 - it is easier to test different parts of the system in isolation thanks to the explicit bounderies

 ### What about the cons?